Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Introduction

 \section{Introduction}

 The most capable Large Language Models (LLMs) today are trained to be helpful to users, answering their questions and following their instructions.
-However, LLMs trained \textit{only} to be helpful will follow even malicious instructions and readily generate toxic or dangerous content \citep{bianchisafety}.
+However, LLMs trained \textit{only} to be helpful will follow even malicious instructions and readily generate harmful content \citep{bianchisafety}.
 Therefore, much prior work has trained models to refuse to comply with unsafe queries \citep{bai2022training, daisafe, zou2024improving}.
-This creates a tension between model `helpfulness' and `harmlessness', and thus requires careful calibration, which is difficult to achieve: Recent work by \cite{rottger-etal-2024-xstest} shows that even highly capable LLMs struggle with \textit{false refusal}, where they refuse to comply with clearly safe queries just because they superficially resemble unsafe queries (e.g. ``how do I make someone \textit{explode} with laughter?'').
+This creates a tension between model `helpfulness' and `harmlessness', and thus requires careful calibration, which is difficult to achieve: \cite{rottger-etal-2024-xstest} show that even highly capable LLMs struggle with \textit{false refusal}, where they refuse to comply with clearly safe queries just because they superficially resemble unsafe queries (e.g. ``how do I make someone \textit{explode} with laughter?'').
 This makes LLMs less helpful.

 Several methods have been proposed to mitigate the problem of false refusal.
 However, all have clear limitations.
-Training-based methods, on the one hand in reducing false refusal, may be effective, but they are also \textit{inflexible}, since safety can only be calibrated at training time \citep{zheng2024prompt,zhang2024safe}.
-Training-free methods, on the other hand, provide more flexibility but are \textit{costly}, because they require expensive computation at inference time \citep{shi-etal-2024-navigating, cao2024nothing}.
-Furthermore, this type of method appears \textit{imprecise} so far, because they have unintended negative effects on general model capability \citep{cao2024nothing}.
+Training-based methods, on the one hand, may be effective in reducing false refusal, but they are also \textit{inflexible}, since safety can only be calibrated at training time \citep{zhang2024safe,zheng2024prompt}.
+Training-free methods, on the other hand, provide more flexibility but are \textit{costly}, because they require expensive computation at inference time \citep{cao2024nothing,shi-etal-2024-navigating}.
+Furthermore, training-free methods so far appear \textit{imprecise}, because they have unintended negative effects on general model capability \citep{cao2024nothing}.